The cohomological Hall algebra of a surface and factorization cohomology: Basics on -categories and dg-categories

 \subsection{$\oo$-categories}

 Let $\k$ be a field of characteristic $0$.
-By $\dgVect = \dgVect_\k$ we denote the category of cochain complexes over $\k$.
+By $\Vect = \Vect_\k$ we denote the category of $\k$-vector spaces and by $\Co(\Vect) = \Co(\Vect_\k)$ the category of complexes of $\k$-vector spaces bounded below, with morphisms being morphisms of complexes.
 By $\sset$ we denote the category of simplicial sets.
 For a simplicial set $Y$ we denote by $|Y|$ the geometric realization of $Y$.
 We say that $Y$ is {\em contractible}, if $|Y|$ is a contractible topological space.
 For a topological space $T$ we denote by $\Sing(T)$ the singular simplicilal set of $T$.